AlterTobi/Wayfarer-Extension-Scripts/README.md

 Userscripts for [NIANTIC WAYFARER](https://wayfarer.nianticlabs.com/)

 ### Download
-Scripts are available at my [GitHub Pages](https://altertobi.github.io/Wayfarer-Extension-Scripts/).
+Scripts and some documentation are available at my [GitHub Pages](https://altertobi.github.io/Wayfarer-Extension-Scripts/).

 ### Developer documentation
 Documentation for devs is available in the [Wiki](https://github.com/AlterTobi/Wayfarer-Extension-Scripts/wiki/WFES-Base).
-Pull-Requests welcomeh.
+Pull-Requests are welcome.

 ---